sonic-net/SONiC/doc/macsec/MACsec_hld.md

   4. Create an ACL entry to permit EAPOL packets to 802.1x destination MAC address
   5. Create an ACL entry to drop packets (to be later used for macsec_flow), If PROTECT_ENABLE.
 Otherwise, not drop
   6. Bind the ingress/egress ACL tables to the ingress/egress MACsec ports
-  7. Set Flex counters of MACsec port stats
+  7. Set Flex counter of MACsec port stats
   8. Set State DB

 - Disable MACsec